Criticom

-Criticom is a 3D fighting video game developed by Kronos Digital Entertainment and originally released in November 1995 in the USA, March 1996 in Europe and October in Japan by Vic Tokai for the PlayStation.
-The Sega Saturn version was released in early 1997.
+Criticom is a 1995 fighting video game developed by Kronos Digital Entertainment for the PlayStation.
+It was originally released by Vic Tokai on November 29, 1995, followed by a Sega Saturn port in 1996.
+An early polygonal 3D fighting game, it features a mystery sci-fi backstory and eight fighters from across the galaxy, each attempting to get their hands on a crystal artifact.
+Critics praised the game's visuals and presentation but widely panned its gameplay mechanics.

 Gameplay

 The fighting action takes place on a round, elevated platform.
 Each fighter begins the fight with a full power meter and one power meter refill in reserve that is activated when the primary meter is depleted.
 There are no rounds.
 The fight runs until one fighter is knocked out (no more power in their meter), one is knocked out of the arena (or steps/jumps out), or the time runs out.
 As the game progresses, the player gains access to two additional "levels" for the character, which unlocks new moves and gives the character a new appearance.

-Plot
+Plot and characters

-Two alien races, the Nezom and Zerai clans obtained a powerful crystalline stone called "The Relic", and anointed themselves "The Chosen Ones".
+In a galaxy named Hyporia, two alien races, the Nezom and Zerai clans obtained a powerful crystalline stone called "The Relic", and anointed themselves "The Chosen Ones".
 The Chosen Ones used this power to subjugate the other races, exterminating those that failed to comply.
 After this era of war, The Chosen Ones began to enjoy a new age of peace.
 However, The Relic was stolen and The Chosen Ones' power was shaken.
 Now, warriors from all over the universe seek the relic, each with their own ambitions.